 Understand what it means to be “senior”

-Data from our Developer Report suggest that being a senior developer is a wide concept.
-The majority of developers who identify as senior have 5 years of professional coding experience or more.
+Data from our Developer Report suggest that being a senior software engineer is a wide concept.
+The majority of software engineers who identify as senior have 5 years of professional coding experience or more.

-When interviewing experienced engineers, it’s expected that they’re able to not only figure out what the problem is, but also provide solutions with refactored code.
+When interviewing experienced software engineers, it’s expected that they’re able to not only figure out what the problem is, but also provide solutions with refactored code.
 For entry-level roles, we expect them to just be able to solve the problem.
 Remember that experience teaches you what problems to solve.

-During senior developer interviews, ask what kind of work they do to sell new ideas to management and how they go through the software development process.
+During the technical interviewing process for senior software engineers, ask what kind of work they do to sell new ideas to management and how they go through the software development process.
 It should also be clear that they keep up with the latest developments in the market.

-Start thinking about the necessary coding skills and core values that you’re looking for in senior candidates.
+Start thinking about the necessary coding skills and core values that you’re looking for in senior candidates and incorporate that into the technical interviewing process.
 Encourage your team to create a document that details the “job ladder” — be sure to explain what characteristics matter and the difference between levels.

 Prepare the right interview questions

-Remote or not, the face-to-face interview should feel like a conversation for senior developers.
-Be transparent about what the process looks like and don’t let interviews drag on.
+Video interview or not, the face-to-face interview should feel like a conversation for senior software engineers.
+Be transparent about what the recruitment process looks like and don’t let interviews drag on.
 Ask questions about software design, architecture, and behavior.
 Here are some examples:

 - When would you use a NoSQL solution instead of SQL?